- Home

 The thermal resistance of a floor covering measured in m²K/W (equivalent to tog/10).
 The critical metric for UFH compatibility.
 The Future Homes Standard limit is 0.15 m²K/W. Tiles and LVT are well within this; engineered wood (0.10–0.12) is marginal; thick carpet with underlay typically fails.
 Determines which flooring materials are suitable over UFH.

-Also: screed, sand-and-cement screed, liquid screed, sand-cement screed
+Also: screed, sand-cement screed

 The levelling layer poured over the concrete slab before final flooring.
 Any services for a kitchen island (waste pipes, water supply, power cables) must be routed through conduit in the screed before it is poured.
 Once set, there is no retrofit route without breaking up the concrete.